 Next step was to paint!

 Achieving a professional-quality paint job on this Therma-Tru Benchmark door was actually pretty simple!
-The ready-to-paint fiberglass doors feature a smooth surface which makes for beautiful paint application.
+The ready-to-paint fiberglass doors feature a smooth surface (no sanding before painting like with wood doors) which makes for beautiful paint application.

 Here are some tips for painting fiberglass doors: